DX Heroes logo

 Cursor MCP json

-MCP server can be set up for a specific project but also globally for all projects (it is necessary to create ~/.cursor/mcp.json file in the home directory).
+You can set up an MCP server for a specific project, or globally for all projects (create the ~/.cursor/mcp.json file in your home directory).

-Chat (Agent type) will automatically use all MCP tools if it deems them relevant.
-To intentionally prompt the use of an MCP server, simply tell the agent to use it and refer to it either by its name or just a description:
+Chat (Agent mode) uses all MCP tools automatically when it finds them relevant.
+To trigger a specific MCP server yourself, tell the agent to use it and refer to it by name or just a description:

 Cursor IDE using MCP in chat

-On the settings page, you can also enable or disable individual MCP servers to control which servers are available to the agent by using the toggle button:
+On the settings page you can enable or disable individual MCP servers and use the toggle to control which servers the agent has available:

 Cursor IDE MCP server selection